CodeWithDevi0/CodeWithDevi0/README.md

 ## 🔎 Goals

-- Become more confident with full-stack development
+- Become more confident in programming
 - Build more Laravel-based projects
 - Sharpen front-end and back-end integration skills